 A quality broadcast is delivered in an organized and coherent manner.
 You can be accurate, mechanically sound, and have a talent for gathering relevant and interesting stories, but you will fall short of your potential if you are unable to cleanly articulate these thoughts on the air.

-This is not meant to imply that a broadcast should be scripted word-for-word (this would be near impossible to execute anyway).
-Your gameplan will very likely require some on-the-fly adjustments.
+This is not meant to imply that a broadcast should be scripted word-for-word (this would be impossible to execute anyway).
+Your gameplan will very likely require on-the-fly adjustments.
 For instance, if the starting pitcher works extremely fast, incorporating all of your supplemental information becomes more challenging.
-In this example, you’ll have to be extra selective in what you choose to say so that your best material is used first.
+In this example, you’ll have to be extra selective so that your best material is used first.